 In the third edition of his book, Janney describes how he finally tracks down and interviews an elusive “second witness” in the case, a man who came forward soon after the alleged assailant was arrested.
 And he proves to be one more connection to the CIA.

-Below, we present Part 1 of a three-part series that focuses on the crime itself — that is, what was known about it at first.
+Below, we present Part 1 (see here for Part 2) of a three-part series that focuses on the crime itself — that is, what was known about it at first.

 Introduction by Milicent Cranor